pmarquez/PERSONA-HRM/README.md

 # PERSONA-HRM (CODE NAME)
 Human Resources Management for the 21st Century

+I need to write a better README.
+This one is just the result of trying to translate into English a bunch of twisted lines connecting boxes that I drew on a piece of paper when I was trying to establish a starting point for this project.

+So read on at your own risk.

 PERSONA has been conceived as an HRM platform that emphasizes the HUMAN part of the HRM.

 Now, since github is for code, I will briefly describe a few of the design goals and technical elements that will be a part of the platform.

-SOME DESIRED GOALS 100% decoupling between server and clients.
-100% componentized [web client, web components].
-100% API access to back end.
-TOP% APIS for inter-module comm (Microservices).

-Decoupling between the clients and the server is achieved by channeling all communication via APIs, making sure that mobile clients can be first class citizens in this brave new world.
+Some desired goals are: complete decoupling between server and clients.
+Webcomponents on the client side.
+APIs, Microservices where they make sense (and sometimes where they do not! :) ).

 MODULES